LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

-Speaking of good user documentation, the `reStructuredText Primer <http://www.sphinx-doc.org/en/stable/rest.html>`_ provides enough information to quickly learn enough to start using it productively.
+Speaking of good user documentation, the `reStructuredText Primer <http://www.sphinx-doc.org/en/stable/rest.html>`_ provides enough information to quickly learn enough to start using the markdown language for generating sphinx documentation.

 Code Documentation
 ------------------